rohunvora/anti-slop-lib/README.md

 **Detect and prevent AI-generated "slop" aesthetic in web projects.**

-You know the look: purple gradients, Inter font, floating 3D blobs, centered heroes.
+You know the look: purple gradients, Inter font, floating 3D blobs, centered heroes with "Get Started Free" buttons.
 This library helps you avoid it.

 ## What is "Slop"?